SethArchambault/Markdown-Compiler/README.md

 Becomes this:
 ![Markdown to html](browser.png)

+[Full dev log here](https://sethdetroit.com/series/markdown-to-html-compiler-in-c.html) (Yes, that site is created using this.)

 Not really recommended for public use, but if you're adventurous go ahead..
 Also if you make something better let me know!